What is sleep apnea?

 After a sleep study is performed, it will be determined whether or not you suffer from sleep apnea.
 If so, there are a few sleep apnea treatments available.

-• For those sufferers who dislike the CPAP machine, there are other dental appliances that can help, such as a custom mouthguard or an oral sleep appliance.
+2. Oral Appliances: For those mild to moderate sleep apnea sufferers who dislike the CPAP machine, there are other dental appliances that can help, such as a custom mouthguardor an oral sleep appliance.
 The mouthguard holds your jaw in a slightly forward position in order to keep your airway open while you sleep.
-Simple, right?
+Many of our patients prefer this option for its simplicity and portability.

-• Surgery may be recommended, but is not necessarily needed to find relief from the sleep disorder.
+3. Surgery: In rare cases surgery may be recommended, but is not necessarily needed to find relief from the sleep disorder.
+Surgery can remove tissue from the throat or correct physical abnormalities that contribute to airway blockages.

-• Additional simple, non-invasive treatments can include: changing your sleep position; sleeping on your side instead of your back can potentially help your situation; using pillows to prop yourself up in a different position; avoiding sleeping pills or alcohol.
+4. Lifestyle Changes: Non-invasive treatments can include changing your sleep position; sleeping on your side instead of your back can potentially help your situation; using pillows to prop yourself up in a different position; avoiding sleeping pills or alcohol; quitting smoking; and losing weight.

-Dr. Silverman and Dr. Morton are experienced with detecting, diagnosing, and treating sleep apnea disorders.
+Dr. Silverman is experienced with detecting, diagnosing, and treating sleep apnea disorders.
+We can also speak with you regarding sleep apnea causes for your particular situation.

 So get the nighttime relief you deserve and sleep better today!
-Schedule your complimentary consultation.
+Schedule your complimentary consultation and see why our patients love our dental office in Alpharetta.